stas-prokopiev/local_simple_database/README.rst

 1) Integer database
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-*If you want to store/access/modify simple int in file*
+*If you want to store/access/modify simple int in file:*

 .. code-block:: python